Birth Control Options in Gillette, WY

 - Pill – Once-a-day birth control pills work by preventing ovulation (no egg is released), and by thickening the cervical mucus, making it difficult for sperm to swim.
 While effective at preventing pregnancy (if used correctly), birth control pills do not guard against sexually transmitted infections (STIs).

 - Implant (Nexplanon) – Similar to birth control pills, implants slowly release a hormone into your body that prevents pregnancy.
-One of our doctors will place the small implant in your upper arm, which lasts up to 3 years.
+One of our providers will place the small implant in your upper arm, which lasts up to 3 years.
 This implant guards against human error — once the implant is in place, you don’t have to think about it until you either wish to get pregnant or it’s at the end of its effectiveness period.

 - Patch – About the size of a quarter, the patch releases the same hormones as the birth control pill.
 You’ll place a new patch each week for 3 weeks, followed by a week without any patch.
 Certain medications can make the patch less effective, so make sure you detail your medication regimen when speaking to your doctor.

 - Shot (Depo-Provera) – A simple shot once every 3 months prevents pregnancy using the same hormonal mechanism as the birth control pill.

 - Sponge – A soft, two-inch “cap” for the cervix, the sponge functions by physically blocking the cervix and eliminating sperm with spermicide.
 It can be left in place for up to 30 hours.